-What if I don't get an email from Tk20 with my login information after purchasing
+- What if I don't get an email from Tk20 with my login information after purchasing my subscription?

 As stated when purchasing your account, your Tk20 account will be activated within 2-3 business days.
 If you don't receive an email after this period, you should first check your Junk and/or Spam email folders for an email from Tk20.
 If you still have not received the information, contact email@example.com or (570) 422-3033 and we can supply you with this information.